Spider-Bitch (Ashley Barton): Powers and abilities

-Despite her get-up, and being considered a Spider-Totem by the Inheritors and the Web of Life and Destiny, Spider-Bitch seemingly has none the powers of her grandfather Spider-Man (the ability to stick to surfaces and a spider-sense that warns them of danger), although nonetheless displaying a strength, speed, and agility allowing her to go toe-to-toe with superhuman, acquired through vigorous training and exercise.
+Despite her get-up, and being considered a Spider-Totem by the Inheritors and the Web of Life and Destiny, Spider-Bitch seemingly has none of the powers of her grandfather, Spider-Man (super-strength, agility, the ability to stick to surfaces, and a spider-sense that warns them of danger), although she displays strength, speed, and agility which allow her to go toe-to-toe with superhumans.
+She acquired these skills through vigorous training and exercise.
 Expressing no interest in romantic relationships of any kind, Spider-Bitch instead seeks world domination and independence from oversight by Doctor Doom throughout Old Man Quill, oblivious to his lack of interest in her actions.